5an0j/Report-collection/README.md

-A non-exhaustive collection of articles and essays from academic projects and coursework.
+Selected articles and essays from academic projects and coursework.
 Contact: jonas.telle@gmail.com.